lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 # Methodology

+> Biologists tend not to talk about the big ideas; we leave those to physicists.
+We biologists tend to be more comfortable with details, we like to count and list things.
+– Sir Paul Nurse (Chief Executive Director Francis Crick Institute)

+Several _Azolla_ properties make it an interesting plant for 21st century specific challenges.
-To realise azolla potential in 21st centry challenges, we need a systems perspective on symbiosis functioning and modern breeding tools
+To fully realise that potential in practice, we need modern breeding tools and a system biology perspective on the functioning of the symbiosis.
-To use modern breeding tools, a genomic understanding of the symbiosis is the fundament.
+These modern breeding tools require a fundament of genomic knowledge and know-how.
-That genomic understanding of the symbiosis, is what I work on here.
+That genomic understanding of the _Azolla_ symbiosis, is what I work on here.
-It began with the first pub. of the Azolla genome just before I started my PhD.

-## bioinformatics
+## Bioinformatics

 This thesis employs ample bioinformatics techniques.
 Yet, I have managed to not use the term once in this introduction so far.